Last updated on May 13th, 2023.

 This isn’t exactly the largest part of Scotland, but it features a stretch of coastline that’s up there with any other as far as scenery goes, and for picturesque fishing villages it’s second to none.

-The wee harbours of these historic fishing villages are surrounded by quaint houses and the occasional cobbled street which are perfect for a leisurely stroll, but not before sampling some of the delicious seafood this part of Fife is famous for.
+The wee harbours of these historic fishing villages are surrounded by quaint houses and the occasional cobbled street which are perfect for a leisurely stroll, but not before sampling some of the delicious seafood this corner of Fife is famous for.

 There are too many cafés and restaurants to list in one article but big shout-outs have to go to the Anstruther Fish Bar which serves the best fish and chips EVER, and the Reilly Shellfish Lobster Hut in Crail which is so good it was named one of Scotland’s best seafood shacks in 2021.